01Working as a Contractor: Be Your Own Boss

 Obviously, the trend to contract employment is here to stay - the traditional "job for life" that many of our parents and grandparents enjoyed no longer exists and nowadays it is not uncommon for someone to have multiple careers and work for many different organizations before retirement.

-For many people, this is not a bad thing - while some may miss the safety, security, and other benefits of a permanent job (see The Disadvantages of Being a Contractor) others see a lifetime of work for a single organization as a dead end route to boredom and burnout.
+For many people, this is not a bad thing - while some may miss the safety, security, and other benefits of a permanent job, others see a lifetime of work for a single organization as a dead end route to boredom and burnout.
 Dealing with constant change can be stressful but is also challenging and invigorating.

-If you have an entrepreneurial spirit, love a challenge, and a degree of uncertainty in your life won't prevent you from sleeping at night, a career as a self-employed contractor can be very rewarding.
-Alternatively, if you are currently employed and have some spare time and wish to try your hand at self-employment why not try contracting part-time? (see Got a Job?
-Start a New Business!)
+If you have an entrepreneurial spirit, love a challenge, and a degree of uncertainty in your life won't prevent you from sleeping at night, working as a contractor can be very rewarding.
+Alternatively, if you are currently employed and have some spare time and wish to try your hand at self-employment why not try contracting part-time?

-In this article, we will explore some of the advantages of becoming a self-employed contractor.
+In this article, we will explore some of the advantages of working as a contractor.